joelle-o-world/ts-dsp/readme.md

 # ts-dsp
 A collection of digital signal processing tools written in typescript.
+These classes mostly extend the node stream API.

+For a more versatile set of DSP objects for audio synthesis see http://github.com/joelyjoel/dusp

 ## Transform Streams Reference
 ### FFT